ToddGreenfield/homebridge-airnow/README.md

 # Homebridge-airnow
 [![NPM Version](https://img.shields.io/npm/v/homebridge-airnow.svg)](https://www.npmjs.com/package/homebridge-airnow)

-Air Quality Sensor Plugin for [Homebridge](https://github.com/nfarina/homebridge) leveraging [AirNow](https://www.airnow.gov) and the [airnow-api](https://github.com/Asthmapolis/airnow).

-This plugin allows you to monitor your current AirQuality from HomeKit and Siri.
+Air Quality Index Sensor Plugin for [Homebridge](https://github.com/nfarina/homebridge) This plugin allows you to monitor your current AirQuality from HomeKit and Siri.

+Current supports two AQI Services:
+1. [AirNow](https://www.airnow.gov) which is limited to the USA.
+ZipCode required.
+2. [Aqicn](https://www.aqicn.org) which has international support.
+Depending on where exactly you would like to monitor AQI, one service may be more appropriate.

 ## Installation
 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-airnow`
 3. Update your configuration file like the example below.
-4. Ensure you have an AirNow account to use the web service and have a valid API_KEY.
-For assistance visit - https://docs.airnowapi.org/faq.
+4. Ensure you have either an AirNow.gov or Aqicn.org API account to use that web service and have a valid API_KEY for that web service.
+For assistance visit - https://docs.airnowapi.org/faq or http://aqicn.org/data-platform/token/#/.

 This plugin will create an AirQualitySensor element.
+The Home app works well, but the Eve app seems to show more measurements.
+Measurements retrieved are PM2.5, PM10, O3, NO2, SO2, CO.

 ## Configuration
 Example config.json: